 Students commence taking organic group cumulative examinations at the beginning of their second semester of regular academic work.
 All of the 10 points achieved must correspond to organic chemistry examinations.
-Students in the organic group are allowed 16 attempts to earn 10 points.

 Physical Group

 Students commence taking physical group cumulative examinations at the beginning of their second semester of regular academic work.
 At least 6 of the 10 points achieved must correspond to physical chemistry examinations.